Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.

 Asking for help is an important life skill.

-But the fact is, many people, adults included, would sooner deal with stress and overwhelm than ask someone else for help.
+But the fact is, many people, myself included, would sooner deal with stress and overwhelm than ask someone else for help.
 It is seen as a weakness.

 But asking for help is not a weakness.
 It is not a sign of failure.